 To disable unencrypted FTP, select FTPS Only.
 To disable both FTP and FTPS entirely, select Disable.
 When finished, click Save.
-If using FTPS Only you must enforce TLS 1.1 or higher by navigating to the SSL settings blade of your web app.
-TLS 1.0 is not supported with FTPS Only.
+If using FTPS Only you must enforce TLS 1.2 or higher by navigating to the SSL settings blade of your web app.
+TLS 1.0 and 1.1 are not supported with FTPS Only.

 Automate with scripts

 For FTP deployment using Azure CLI, see Create a web app and deploy files with FTP (Azure CLI).

 What happens to my app during deployment?